ksmetz/bagPipes/README.md

 ## ChIPpipe and ATACpipe
 The `ChIPpipe` and `ATACpipe` SLURM wrappers will launch either the baseline or merged workflows via the `ChIPpipeLauncher` and `ATACpipeLauncher` decision workflows.

+For single-end ChIP/CUT&RUN data, be sure to set `paired: False` in the `ChIPconfig.yaml` file and modify the `ChIPsamplesheetSE.txt` file accordingly.

 Both baseline and merged workflows output peak calls, a count matrix, alignments, and signal tracks.
 Both workflows generate a final summary `peakCounts.tsv` file containing the counts from each individual alignment at the merged set of peaks.The `ChIPpipeMerged` and `ATACpipeMerged` workflows call peaks from merged alignments, rather than individual alignments, based on the `ChIPconfig.yaml` and `ATACconfig.yaml` files.